Best professional voicemail greetings for 2023

 Are you anxious about telling your boss that you need to go on sick leave?
 Read our blog post to find out more about how to call out sick, including examples of messages you can send to your boss:

-As mentioned before, if you work in a more informal setting, you may be able to add a personal touch to your message, like in these examples:
+As mentioned before, if you work in a more informal setting, you may be able to add a funny touch to your voicemail greetings, like in the following examples.

 “Hello, you’ve reached [your name].
 I’m currently not taking calls because…well, I don’t feel like it.
 Leave a message and I’ll call you back as soon as possible.
 Thanks.”